Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Rework the TX side to fit into two small shields.
 This required removing the unused TX filter after the AX5043.
 I believe it has been proven to not be needed.

+Replace the 1.2V regulator with a non-module one (automative rated)